-Journalism and Contemporary History
+2-year Masters degree in Journalism and Contemporary History

-Technical skills require the mastery of different tools inherent in to the journalist’s job today, either software programmes or equipment for filming, sound recording and editing.
-Most journalists being required to work with different sorts of media, this degree offers a technical introduction to the numerous methods used to transmit the news and to different writing techniques.
+Technical skills require the mastery of different tools inherent to the journalist’s job today, either software programmes or equipment for filming, sound recording and editing.
+Most journalists being required to work with different sorts of media, this degree offers technical introduction to the numerous methods used to transmit the news and to different writing techniques.
 This theoretical and technical training allows the students to quickly get involved in reporting current events and to fully enter the media sphere.

-Linked to the History department because of their common research methodology and way of analysing facts, this Masters degree is designed for Humanities graduates (Modern Languages, Media and Communication, History, French etc.).
-However, students that have graduated in other disciplines (Science, Economics, Law) can also apply for this course and use their knowledge and skills to turn towards specialist journalism.
+Linked to the History department because of their common research methodology and way of analysing facts, this Master’s degree is designed for Humanities graduates (Modern Languages, Media and Communication, History, French etc.).
+However, students that have graduated in other disciplines (Science, Economics, Law) can also register for this course and use their knowledge and skills to turn towards specialist journalism.

 What Next ?

 Graduates can join an editorial board at the end of their degree thanks to their mastery of journalism techniques and general knowledge enabling them to understand the world they live in while knowing their limits.
 They will have acquired an awareness of the social responsibilities of the media and of the professional journalist’s role in a democratic society.